cf73/humanity/content/collections/pages/our-partners.md

     content:
       -
         type: text
-        text: "The Humanity Initiative has chosen thirty of the world's most respected positive change enterprises to be our prime destinations for volunteering and donating.\_"
+        text: "The Humanity Initiative has chosen thirty of the world's most respected positive change enterprises to be prime destinations for volunteering and donating.\_"
   -
     type: paragraph
     content: